Japan's governing coalition likely to lose upper house election, exit polls show

-TOKYO (AP) — The governing coalition of Prime Minister Shigeru Ishiba is likely to lose a majority in the smaller of Japan's two parliamentary houses in a key election Sunday, according to exit polls, worsening the country's political instability.
+TOKYO (AP) — The governing coalition of Prime Minister Shigeru Ishiba was on the verge of losing a majority in the smaller of Japan's two parliamentary houses in a key election Sunday.
+It was still short of a majority with just six more seats to be decided, signaling a worsening of the country's political instability.

 Voters were deciding half of the 248 seats in the upper house, the less powerful of the two chambers in Japan's Diet.